JdeRobot/VisualStates/examples/obstacle_avoidance_python/README.md

 ### ROS package generation
 First we must generate the ros package of the behavior using the **visualstates**.
 ```
-rosrun visualstates main.py <path_to_visualstates>/examples/obstacle_avoidance_cpp/obstacle_avoidance_cpp.xml
+rosrun visualstates main.py <path_to_visualstates>/examples/obstacle_avoidance_python/obstacle_avoidance_python.xml
 ```
 Using `File -> Save As` save the behavior in an empty directory that is also in an active `catkin_workspace`.
 Since code generation will create required files to make the directory a ROS package, you should have different directory for every new behavior.
-Now, we can generate ROS package using `Actions -> Generate C++` menu.
+Now, we can generate ROS package using `Actions -> Generate Python` menu.

 Navigate to your `catkin_workspace` and run `catkin_make`.
-As an output of `catkin_make` you will see the `obstacle_avoidance_cpp` listed as a ROS package.
+As an output of `catkin_make` you will see the `obstacle_avoidance_python` listed as a ROS package.
 ```
 cd catkin_ws
 catkin_make